-Timesync - this feature is aimed at recording rushes, and when timecode is seen to jump to another valid range, SADiE can stop the current recording, and start another when the next timecode range settles.
+Timesync - under normal circumstances, don't enable this.
+This feature is aimed at recording rushes, and when timecode is seen to jump to another valid range, SADiE can stop the current recording, and start another when the next timecode range settles.
 Record Stop Time is the time before a timecode break causes the new recording to start (or SADiE to stop if Timesync is switched off).
 Timesync can only operate if the audio format is SADIE3 format.

-Don't stop After Valid TC when this is ticked, the loss of timecode, or a jump in timecode range will not cause SADiE to stop playback or record.
+Don't stop After Valid TC - is usually a good thing to set.
+When this is ticked, the loss of timecode, or a jump in timecode range will not cause SADiE to stop playback or record.
 SADiE will start playing when the timecode trigger is received, and only stop when the operator intervenes.